SasaKaranovic/winfidel-sensor/README.md

 This design is heavily inspired by the design previously published by Made with Layers (Thomas Sanladerer) (video: https://www.youtube.com/watch?v=RYgdLPe_T0c)

+## Can I build my own WInFiDEL sensor?

+Yes!
+All the source files (hardware and firmware) are available in this repository.

+## Can I purchase WInFiDEL PCBA?

+Yes!
+It's available on the [web shop](https://shop.sasakaranovic.com/products/winfidel).

+## Where can I find documentation?

+WInFiDEL documentation can be found on the [official documentation page](https://docs.sasakaranovic.com/winfidel/).

 ## Screenshots

 ![Home](assets/WInFiDEL_home.png)